g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 * 200.0.0.0/24            172.16.3.14                  100        I

 ```
-Here, we are advertising the default route, that the CGN is advertsiing into the VRF, and we are receiving the public prefix, that we are marking the customer community to advertise to our peerings.
+Here, we are successfully advertising the default route generated by the aggregate, and receiving the public prefix from the CGNAT, which we tag with the customer community before propagating it to our peerings.

-Now, may are you asking yourself that you need to configure the VRF in the other PEs and all the things will be resolved.
-And you are right.
-But here the things are different, we won't use inet-vpn to exchange the routes, we'll use the evpn to do this.
+Now, you might be asking yourself if you just need to configure standard L3VPN VRFs on the other PEs to resolve everything.
+You wouldn't be completely wrong, but we're doing things differently here.
+We won't use the inet-vpn family to exchange these routes across the core; we'll use pure evpn (Type 5 routes)!

-First, we need to configure the VRF on the other PEs:
+First, we need to provision the VRF structure on the remaining PEs:
 ```
 set routing-instances VRF-EVPN instance-type vrf set routing-instances VRF-EVPN description VRF-EVPN